PRACTICE DIRECTION 34A – DEPOSITIONS AND COURT ATTENDANCE BY WITNESSES

 (1) have an identifying number or letter marked on them by the examiner, and

-(2) be preserved by the party or his legal representative13 who obtained the order for the examination, or as the court or the examiner may direct.
+(2) be preserved by the party or their legal representative13 who obtained the order for the examination, or as the court or the examiner may direct.

-(1) the meaning of any of his answers, or
+(1) the meaning of any of their answers, or

 (2) any matter arising in the course of the examination.